filakhtov/gentoo-use-docs/app-text/enchant.md

 This flag should normally be enabled, because Hunspell is widespread and well supported library.

+### nuspell
+Pass the `--with-nuspell` option to the configure script.
+Enable Nuspell spell-checking backend - a fast and safe spelling checker designed for languages with rich morphology and complex word compounding which supports Hunspell dictionaries.

+It is safe to disable this flag.

 ### test
 Pass the `--enable-relocatable` option to the configure script.
 Execute the `make check` command after the main build is completed to run the test suite provided with the source code to check for any regressions.
 This will extend the build time.